 Saddleback College maintains faculty-approved formal course and CTE Program articulation agreements with the following high school districts: Capistrano Unified School District, College and Career Advantage (formally known as South Coast ROP/Capo-Laguna ROP), Coastline Regional Occupational Program, Laguna Beach Unified School District, Saddleback Valley Unified School District, JSerra Catholic High School, and New Vista Tech Academy.

-*Seventeen disciplines have been articulated: Accounting, Advanced Manufacturing, Architecture, Automotive Technology, Business Management, Cinema, TV, and Radio, Computer Information Management, Computer Maintenance Technology, Culinary Arts, Foods and Nutrition, Drafting Technology, Early Childhood Education, Fashion Design, Horticulture, Journalism, Kinesiology, Photography, Theater Arts Entertainment and Theater Technology. *NOTE: Only certain disciplines and/or courses are approved by each high school district/ROP.
+*Nineteen disciplines have been articulated: Accounting, Advanced Manufacturing, Architecture, Automotive Technology, Business Management, Cinema, TV, and Radio, Computer Information Management, Computer Maintenance Technology, Culinary Arts, Foods and Nutrition, Drafting Technology, Early Childhood Education, Fashion Design, Horticulture, Journalism, Kinesiology, Music, Photography, Theater Arts Entertainment and Theater Technology. *NOTE: Only certain disciplines and/or courses are approved by each high school district/ROP.

 These agreements permit students to earn advanced placement and/or credit from Saddleback College for selected high school or Regional Occupational Program (ROP) coursework completed with a grade of “B” or better.
 Advanced placement allows students to waive an introductory college course.

 (This form does not apply for high school student who have been enrolled and completed in CATEMA articulated classes.)

 Refer to the following procedures for receiving Saddleback College credit:

 - Apply for admission to Saddleback College.